 Dr Munazza Naz, working with Prof. Victoria Gould on the ‘Study of the Semigroup Type Properties of the Set of all n x n Matrices over Tropical Semiring’, 2016-2018, Faculty for the Future Fellowship program of Schlumberger Foundation.

 The Department of Mathematics' Early Career Reseacher Forum is a supportive network of researchers in the early stages of their careers.
-The Forum provides support in a range of areas relevant to early career researchers, included professional and careers development.
+The Forum provides support in a range of areas relevant to early career researchers, including professional and career development.
 The Forum also provides valuabel networking opportunities.

 If you'd like more information about Forum, please contact firstname.lastname@example.org